 Of course there are lots of great opportunities for seasoned beekeepers as well.
 We are a part of the Pa, Queen Bee Improvement Program.
 We have begun queen rearing classes where we are grafting Purdue leg chewers queens with our survivor stock.
 Then distribute them to apiaries all over Franklin, Fulton and Adams counties in an effort to create a calmer, more hygienic bee that fights the Varroa Destructor.
 Varroa, the plague of honey bees, spreads diseases, viruses and sometimes killing off entire hives.
 We think this is an important step to help eradicate the varroa threat.

 If you are interested in becoming a beekeeper or just want to see what its all about please check out our events page.
 All events, seminars, workshops and meetings, with the exception of our Beginner course are free and open to the public.
 Come out to the festival, attend a honey harvesting workshop or come out and learn how to make mead.
 Children regardless of age are welcome to come with you.
 We have a “Do you want to be a beekeeper?” seminar if you think beekeeping might be for you.

-We have a wonderful group of beekeepers and family friendly atmosphere, its only $5.00 a year to join the Franklin County Beekeepers Association.
+We have a wonderful group of beekeepers and family friendly atmosphere, its only $10.00 a year to join the Franklin County Beekeepers Association.
 Join us and help us save the bees.
-We are a 501(c)(3) non-profit organization and donations to help save the bees is tax deductible.

 Franklin County Beekeepers Association History